Oxtail Stew

 Ingredients Needed

 • Oxtails.
-I prefer 2-3-inch thick chunks of oxtails for this recipe.
-Also, choose ones with bone intact because it adds to the super flavorful gravy.
+For this recipe, I prefer 2-3-inch thick chunks of oxtails.
+Also, choose ones with bone intact, as this adds to the super flavorful gravy.

 • Worcestershire sauce.
 This is an all-in-one flavor bomb that never disappoints!
 It adds some tang and umami flavor.
 Don’t have any on hand?
 Try some balsamic vinegar.